-WASHINGTON, April 11.-President McKinley's long expected message was
+WASHINGTON, April 11,-President McKinley's long expected message was sent to Congress at noon to-day.

-It asks Congress to authorize the President to take measures to secure the termination of hostilities in Cuba and to secure the establishment of a stable government there and to use the military and ton, was destroyed by fire last Monday | naval forces of the United States as may be necessary for those purposes.
+It asks Congress to authorize the President to take measures to secure the termination of hostilities in Cuba and to secure the establishment of a stable government there and to use the military and naval forces of the United States as may oe decessary for those purposes.

 The president calls attention to the fact that for fifty years revolutions have been occurring periodically in the island, where the people have risen in arms against the dominion of Spain.
-These - The Governor has received orders | wars have caused the people of this counfrom the General Government to have try great inconvenience and loss and barbarities as were practiced.
+These wirs have caused the people of this country great inconvenience and loss and shocked them by the nearness of such barbarities as were practiced.

-He comments on the friendly offers of President Cleveland looking to mediagro children were burned to death in tion and the refusal of Spain to accept
+He comments on the friendly offers of President Cleveland looking to mediation and the refusal of Spain to accept such offers.

-The horrors of reconcentration are vividly portrayed, the President saying: "Reconcentration, adopted avowedly as a war measure in order to cut off the resources of the insurgents, worked its pre-President Boggs and his company on destined result.
-As I said in my message last December, it was not civilized - A large meeting of the citizens warfare; it was extermination.
-The only erness and the grave."
+The horrors of reconcentration are vividly portrayed, the President saying: "Reconcentration, adopted avowedly as a war measure in order to cut off the resources of the insurgents, worked its predestined result.
+As I said in my message last December, it was not civilized warfare; it was extermination.
+The only peace it could beget was that of the wild erness and the grave.'